semgrep/semgrep-docs/docs/experiments/metavariable-analysis.md

     analyzer: redos
     metavariable: $VARIABLE
 ```
 RegEx denial of service is caused by poorly-constructed regular expressions that exhibit exponential runtime when fed specifically-crafted inputs.
-The `redos` analyzer uses known regex antipatterns to determine if the target expression is potentially vulnerable to catastrophic backtracking.
+The `redos` analyzer uses known RegEx antipatterns to determine if the target expression is potentially vulnerable to catastrophic backtracking.

 <iframe src="https://semgrep.dev/embed/editor?snippet=4DQ7" border="0" frameBorder="0" width="100%" height="435"></iframe>